The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations

-The redshift evolution observed in Fig. \ref{fig:beta-versus-redshift} is unlikely to be strongly affected by differences in the typical $M_{\mathrm{UV}}$ as a function of redshift.
-Significant differences in $M_{\mathrm{UV}}$ could result in a bias due to the known relation between $\beta$ and $M_{\mathrm{UV}}$ that has been demonstrated in numerous studies across all redshifts (e.g. \citealp{rogers2014, bouwens2014, cullen2023}; the $\beta-M_{\mathrm{UV}}$ relation for our new sample will be derived in Section \ref{subsec:beta_muv_relations}).
-However, Fig. \ref{fig:muv_z_sample} already clearly shows that the $M_{\mathrm{UV}}$ distribution of the primary sample is not strongly evolving between $z=9$ and $z=12$.
-From Table \ref{tab:beta-redshift}, it can be seen that the difference in $M_{\mathrm{UV}}$ between adjacent redshift bins is roughly $|\Delta M_{\mathrm{UV}}| \simeq 0.5$.
-Assuming $\mathrm{d}\beta/\mathrm{d}M_{\mathrm{UV}}=-0.17$ (see \citealp{cullen2023} and Section \ref{subsec:beta_muv_relations} below), this $|\Delta M_{\mathrm{UV}}|$ translates to $| \Delta \beta | \simeq 0.09$, which is smaller than the observed differences in Table \ref{tab:beta-redshift}.
-In Section \ref{subsec:recovery_sims} below, we provide further detailed discussion of possible selection effects and measurement biases present in our analysis and conclude that the steep $\beta-z$ trend is indeed a real feature of our data.
+We find that the redshift evolution observed in Fig. \ref{fig:beta-versus-redshift} is unlikely to be strongly affected by differences in the typical $M_{\mathrm{UV}}$ as a function of redshift.
+Significant differences in $M_{\mathrm{UV}}$ could result in biases due to the known relation between $\beta$ and $M_{\mathrm{UV}}$ that has been demonstrated in numerous studies up to $z\simeq10$ (e.g. \citealp{rogers2014, bouwens2014, cullen2023}; the $\beta-M_{\mathrm{UV}}$ relation for our new sample will be derived in Section \ref{subsec:beta_muv_relations}).
+However, from Fig. \ref{fig:muv_z_sample} it can be seen that the $M_{\mathrm{UV}}$ distribution of the primary sample does not evolve strongly between $z=9$ and $z=12$.
+From Table \ref{tab:beta-redshift}, the difference in $\langle M_{\mathrm{UV}} \rangle$ between adjacent redshift bins is approximately $|\Delta \langle M_{\mathrm{UV}} \rangle| \simeq 0.5$.
+If we assume $\mathrm{d}\beta/\mathrm{d}M_{\mathrm{UV}}=-0.15$ (see Section \ref{subsec:beta_muv_relations}), this difference translates to $| \Delta \langle \beta \rangle | \simeq 0.08$, which cannot account for the observed changes in $\langle \beta \rangle$.
+In Section \ref{subsec:recovery_sims} and Appendix \ref{app:beta_recovery_tests}, we provide further detailed discussions of possible selection effects and measurement biases present in our analysis.
+In a variety of tests, we conclude that the $\beta-z$ trend is a real feature of our data.